 Prediction through Description

-Making the case for deep generative geographical process models
+A standardized data set for benchmarking deep generative geographical process models